Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 66.1% of the games this season when they were favored on the moneyline (72-37).
+- The Braves have won 74 of the 113 games they were favored on the moneyline this season (65.5%).

-- The Braves have an implied moneyline win probability of 71.4% in this game.
+- The Braves have a 61.5% chance to win this matchup based on the moneyline's implied probability.

-- In the 122 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 66 times (66-53-3).
+- In the 126 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 67 times (67-56-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!